-What electrical outlet do you need in Sweden?
+What type of electrical outlet do you need in Sweden?

-If you are planning a trip to Sweden you might be wondering what electrical outlet they use.
-Depending on your country of residence you might need to bring a power plug adaptor.
-Nowadays you can’t go more than a day without having to charge your phone, so make sure that you are fully prepared for your trip!
+If you are planning a trip to Sweden soon, you might be wondering what type of electrical outlet is used in Sweden.
+Depending on your country of residence (like if you’re from the UK or US) you might need to bring a power plug adapter to Sweden.
+Make sure you are fully prepared for your trip so you can charge your phone to take those awesome holiday pictures!

 Electrical outlets in Sweden